 Docile and Easy to Train

 Another benefit of keeping a capybara as a pet is that they are generally docile and easy to train.
-Unlike some other exotic pets, such as primates or big cats, capybaras do not have aggressive tendencies towards humans.
+Unlike other exotic pets, such as primates or big cats, capybaras do not have aggressive tendencies towards humans.
 They can be trained to use litter boxes or designated outdoor areas for elimination, making them easier to care for than many other types of pets.

 Unique Personality